GreenSpeed16/MHWSaveManager/README.md

 After doing this, you will have access to all of the program's features.

 ## Buttons
 Set Main Save: Sets the currently loaded MHW save to your main save file.
 Requires confirmation so you don't accidentally overwrite your main save.
 Save Current: Allows you to save the currently loaded MHW save as a backup with a custom name.
 Load/Delete Selected: Loads or deletes the selected backup from the save list.
 Will ask if you'd like to re-backup your main save if switching off of it.
-Load Main Save: Loads the backup of your main save file
+Load Main Save: Loads the backup of your main save file.